osdldbt/dbt2/doc/architecture.rst

 represents a single terminal accessing the database.
 Ten terminals are simulated for every warehouse that the database is configured for.
-Each terminal records every interaction attempted and the response time from the point where the request is sent to when the reponse has been received.
+Each terminal records every interaction attempted and the response time from the point where the request is sent to when the response has been received.

 Clients
 -------